INSIGHTS IN ACTION

 How Integrated Bookkeeper, CFO and Controller Services Deliver Critical Financial Insights

 Have you ever stopped to wonder if the staff you have running your firm's finance function is helping or hurting?
 You might be surprised to learn that the model used to manage accounting in most small businesses is flawed.
-It’s important to understand these common deficiencies so you can take corrective action that will help unleash your growth.
+It’s important to understand these common deficiencies so you can take corrective action to gain financial insights that will help unleash your growth.
 To investigate further, let’s turn to a less obvious body of research, medical errors.

 What a Small Business Owner can Learn from Medical Errors